Markets shun Nord Stream 2 amid US threat

 The pipeline also faces opposition from several EU governments.

-Nordic states, Baltic countries, and central and eastern European states share the State Department's assessment of its impact.
+Nordic states, Baltic countries, and central and eastern European states share the US assessment of its impact.

-Germany and Austria want it to go ahead, but there are divisions in Germany's ruling CDU party and its Bavarian branch, the CSU.
+Germany and Austria want it to go ahead, but there are divisions in Germany's ruling CDU party and in its Bavarian branch, the CSU.

-Manfred Weber, a CSU MEP who is also the head of the largest group in the European Parliament, the EPP, spoke out against the pipeline in strident terms on Wednesday.
+Manfred Weber, a CSU MEP who is also the head of the largest group in the European Parliament, the EPP, spoke out against the pipeline on Wednesday.

 He framed it as part of Russia's aggressive behaviour in the EU neighbourhood in Georgia, Ukraine, and Syria, saying it was necessary to "defend ourselves" against Russian leader Vladimir Putin.